Mega Millions: 2020 adjustments to jackpot starting point and rollover due to COVID-19

 On April 7, 2020, the Mega Millions starting jackpot amount was temporarily reset from $40 million to $20 million with the annuity option, with at least a $2 million rollover for each drawing without a jackpot winner, due to the COVID-19 pandemic in the United States.
 This was done to enforce social distancing and discourage crowding of selling venues for large jackpots, and to account for lower interest rates.

+April 2025 format/price point change

+On October 7, 2024, Mega Millions announced a new format that took effect on April 5, 2025, in time for the April 8, 2025 drawing.
+Plays now cost $5 each, with the Megaplier included in that cost and built into each play.
+The Megaplier also received a 10× multiplier, increasing the maximum second-prize win to $10 million.
+The starting jackpot also increased from $20 million to $50 million, and the matrix now features one less Mega Ball.

 Record jackpots

+Over time, the size of jackpots has increased because of the higher ticket price, the larger number of states participating, and the reduced odds of winning.

+Mega Millions' largest jackpot of $1.602 billion was won on August 8, 2023, in Neptune Beach, Florida.
+The jackpot ticket was sold at Publix, and the winner chose the cash option of $794.2 million.

-The largest Mega Millions jackpot, $1.537 billion, was won on October 23, 2018, by one ticket, sold in South Carolina.
-This prize, the largest for one set of numbers in world history, was the second-largest lottery payout, behind Powerball's $2.04 billion jackpot won on November 10, 2022, by a single ticket.
-The record Mega Millions jackpot was claimed on March 5, 2019, with the winner choosing to remain anonymous under South Carolina law.
+The second-largest Mega Millions jackpot, $1.537 billion, was won on October 23, 2018, by one ticket, sold in South Carolina.
+The jackpot was claimed on March 5, 2019, with the winner choosing to remain anonymous under South Carolina law.

-The second-largest Mega Millions jackpot worth $1.35 billion was won following the January 13, 2023 drawing, in which one winning ticket was sold in Maine.
+The third-largest Mega Millions jackpot worth $1.35 billion was won following the January 13, 2023, drawing, in which one winning ticket was sold in Maine.
+Notably, this was the first jackpot ticket sold in the state.

-The third-largest Mega Millions jackpot worth $1.34 billion was won following the July 29, 2022, drawing, in which one winning ticket was sold in Illinois.
+The fourth-largest Mega Millions jackpot worth $1.34 billion was won following the July 29, 2022, drawing, in which one winning ticket was sold in Illinois.

+The fifth-largest Mega Millions jackpot worth $1.22 billion was won following the December 27, 2024 drawing.
+The winning ticket was sold in Cottonwood, California.
+A total of five others won the secondary prize.
+Two tickets were sold in California, one in Arizona, one in Texas, and one in Missouri.

+The sixth-largest Mega Millions jackpot worth $1.13 billion was won following the March 26, 2024, drawing, in which one winning ticket was sold in New Jersey.